-If the above-mentioned methods don’t work or you can’t find the Chromecast device, you can use the latest version of the Chrome browser on your Windows device to stream the VLC videos.
-Make sure that both the devices are on the same WiFi network.
+If the above-mentioned methods don’t work or you can’t find the Chromecast device, you can use the latest version of the Chrome browser on your Windows or Mac PC cast the VLC videos.
+Make sure that both devices are on the same WiFi network.

 1: Open Chrome browser.

 2: Right-click anywhere on the screen and tap the Cast icon.

 3: Click the Sources tab and select Cast Desktop.

 4: Select the device.